-How to observe a full Moon: tricks, tips and what to look for
+How to observe a full Moon – tricks, tips and best things to see on the lunar surface

-How to observe a full Moon: tricks, tips and what to look for
+How to observe a full Moon – tricks, tips and best things to see on the lunar surface

 Some will tell you a full Moon is the worst time to observe our lunar neighbour, but there's still plenty to see when the Moon is fully illuminated.